thingsdb/ThingsDocs/v0/content/node-api/node_info.md

 next_thing_id | Next free things ID.
-node_id | The `id` which is assigned to the node. node_port | Listening for node TCP socket connections on this port. status | Current status of the ThingsDB node. storage_path | Path used for storing ThingsDB data. syntax_version | Language or syntax version.
-A new version of ThingsDB might also have a new language version. uptime | Uptime of the node in seconds. version | Version of ThingsDB, zone | Zone number to which the node is assigned.
+node_id | The `id` which is assigned to the node. node_port | Listening for node TCP socket connections on this port. scheduled_backups | Number of backups scheduled on this node.
+Only repeated backups or backups which are planned in the future are included. status | Current status of the ThingsDB node. storage_path | Path used for storing ThingsDB data. syntax_version | Language or syntax version.
+A new version of ThingsDB might also have a new language version. uptime | Uptime of the node in seconds. version | Version of ThingsDB. yajl_version | JSON parser library version. zone | Zone number to which the node is assigned.
 May be changed in the ThingsDB configuration file.

 This function does *not* generate an [event](../../overview/events).